 results for all the impact categories.
 The construction stage (A3) dominates the results, followed by the quarry operation (A1) stage, the next highest impact contributor to five out of ten categories.
 The cradle-to-gate stage (A1-A3) contributes to over 60% of the total impacts in all impact categories.
 Installation of countertops (A5) and maintenance (B2) also make considerable impacts, but the end-of-life (C) stage has insignificant contribution to the overall impacts.
 The overall results are consistent with expectations for stone countertop products' life cycles, as these products are not associated with energy consumption during their use stage.
 Quarry operations and transport to processors Impacts generated at granite quarries (A1) are mainly due to the use of grid electricity and fuels in the quarries.
 Other material inputs generate little impact in comparison to the electricity and fuel consumed.
 The transportation of granite from quarries to processing plants also generates considerable impacts in numerous impact categories.

-For granite countertops, the cradle-to-gate stages (A1-A3) dominates the the shipment of countertops to the building sites, but also the initial visit for site measurements, which also makes significant contributions to overall products as they go through heavy polishing than other stone products

 Construction and transport to building sites For granite countertops, construction (A3) stage is the highest contributor to most of the impact categories.
 Energy consumed at the construction sites, including both processors and fabricators, is responsible for the majority of impacts, while other material inputs have little contribution.
-Transporting countertops from fabricators includes not only throughout its life cycle.
+Transporting countertops from fabricators includes not only the shipment of countertops to the building sites, but also the initial visit for site measurements, which also makes significant contributions to overall for the two impacts.

-10% more than the average stone processing for m2 of other granite

-Based on the recommendation provided by Polycor, impacts for processor operations specific to a m2 of granite countertops was calculated to be materials (adhesives)
+For granite countertops, the cradle-to-gate stages (A1-A3) dominates the impacts.
+Sensitivity analysis Based on the recommendation provided by Polycor, impacts for processor operations specific to a m2 of granite countertops was calculated to be 10% more than the average stone processing for m2 of other granite products as they go through heavy polishing than other stone products and consume 10% more energy.

-INSTALLATION

-A4 Transport to

-for installation and

-to building site.

-1.29F-07

-transport of product

-building sites

-Sensitivity analysis

-impacts.

-and consume 10% more energy.
 A sensitivity analysis was performed to check the robustness of the results when the energy consumed is +-20% of the estimate used in this study.
 The resulting variation in the potential CO2 equivalent emissions and fossil fuel depletion impacts was "8% and 10%.

-But the variation in total life cycle impacts of granite countertops is just ~6% for the two impacts.
-Natural stone is one of the lowest embodied carbon construction materials.
-Although we are proud of this intrinsic quality, we want to make sure that we'll never stop improving it.
+But the variation in total life cycle impacts of granite countertops is just ~6% make sure that we'll never stop improving it.
+Our main driver is our ambitious 2025 carbon neutrality pledge.
+By increasing the use of renewable energy, reducing our dependency on fossil fuels, electrifying our car fleet and increasing the energy efficiency throughout our value chain, we aim to reduce our embodied carbon by 40% by the end of 2025!
 Beyond embodied carbon, Polycor only uses rainwater for stone extraction, recycles it, and also uses dry sawing technology in a growing number of quarry operations.
 In quarrying, production, installation and maintenance, natural stone lowers water use